gvwilson/thirdbit/harper.md

 ### Acknowledgments {#s:acknowledgments}

-I'm grateful to Mike Caulfield,
+I'm grateful to
-Alyson Indrunas,
-David Wiley,
-Bracken Mosbacker,
+Mike Caulfield,
 Mine Çetinkaya-Rundel,
+Neal Davis,
 Garrett Grolemund,
 Alison Hill,
+Alyson Indrunas,
+Bracken Mosbacker,
+Nick Radcliffe,
+Alasdair Smith,
 Jon Udell,
-Neal Davis,
+and David Wiley
+for comments,
-and Nick Radcliffe for their comments, and to Peter Quill for show us that
+and to Peter Quill for show us that
 [you only need twelve percent of a plan][guardians-video] to save the galaxy.
 Everything that's still naive, confused, or just plain wrong is my responsibility;